WHERE TO STAY IN ANTALYA?

 One more important and useful observation is that there are no free beach umbrellas.
 You will either have to rent one or you can bring yours, if you don’t want to burn in the sun.

 However, the biggest disappointment was that the water was dirty with plastic bags, plastic bottles and other rubbish and it was a sad image.
 Try to imagine: you are in a beautiful setting, it’s a sunny hot day by the Mediterranean sea, but when you go for a swim, you find yourself in the middle of rubbish.
 I went for a swim only once.
 I felt hot and had to cool down, but I was all the time literally pushing the rubbish away from me.

-Perhaps, I was unlucky to be there in that particular moment, otherwise it could be that water is normally clean.
-Although, considering the amount of rubbish that I’ve seen, I doubt.
+Perhaps, I was unlucky to be there in that particular moment, otherwise it could be that the sea is normally clean.
+Although considering the amount of rubbish, I doubt.

 In my opinion, a much better option is the Lara Beach.
 It’s a very long sandy beach, just the way I like.
 Also, water was clean, there was no rubbish like in the Konyaalti Beach.
 That, plus the fact that I prefer sand, made the time I spent on this beach very enjoyable.

 This beach is very long and it stretches for many kilometres.
-You will find the biggest and the most luxurious hotel complexes there, plus many other smaller hotels.
+You will find the biggest and most luxurious hotel complexes there, plus many other smaller hotels.
 One evening, a friend of mine took me to see these resorts.
 They are big and impressive, although I wouldn’t choose to spend my holiday in any of them.
 I prefer more intimate, atmospheric places with a character, like the hotel where I stayed in the Old Town.